renovate-bot/NeXTLinux-_-ecs-inventory/README.md

 Flags:
-  -c, --config string                     application config file -d, --dry-run                           do not report inventory to Anchore -h, --help                              help for anchore-ecs-inventory -p, --polling-interval-seconds string   this specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             suppresses inventory report output to stdout -r, --region string                     if set overrides the AWS_REGION environment variable/region specified in anchore-ecs-inventory config
+  -c, --config string                     application config file -d, --dry-run                           do not report inventory to Anchore -h, --help                              help for nextlinux-ecs-inventory -p, --polling-interval-seconds string   this specifies the polling interval of the ECS API in seconds (default "300") -q, --quiet                             suppresses inventory report output to stdout -r, --region string                     if set overrides the AWS_REGION environment variable/region specified in nextlinux-ecs-inventory config
   -v, --verbose count                     increase verbosity (-v = info, -vv = debug)

-Use "anchore-ecs-inventory [command] --help" for more information about a command.
+Use "nextlinux-ecs-inventory [command] --help" for more information about a command.
 ```

 ## Configuration

-`anchore-ecs-inventory` needs to be configured with AWS credentials and Anchore
+`nextlinux-ecs-inventory` needs to be configured with AWS credentials and Anchore
 ECS Inventory configuration.

 ### AWS Credentials